Updated July 24, 2020.

 - Conserving water.
 Our vacation rental in Hana was on a water catchment system, which means that the only water they have comes from rain!
 While that’s not too hard to come by in the rain forest, it was important to be aware of that so we didn’t use too much and run out–or leave too little for the people coming after us.
 You won’t have to worry about water catchment in hotels and condos, but if you get a vacation rental a little off the beaten path, know that water catchment may be something to look for as a heads-up!

 - You should use Reef Safe sunscreen.
 When we visited in late April and early May, there was much hustle and bustle around banning two specific chemicals in sunscreen that have been known to bleach coral reefs.
 Luckily, there is such a thing as Reef Safe sunscreen!
-Click the image for yours:
+Click the image for yours from Amazon:

 The Most Dangerous Island